cj-sz/sublexical-toolkit-prep/README.md

 - Initial filtration of CMU dictionary words
 - Generation of all possible transcriptions into IPA of CMU dictionary pronunciations
+- Obtains all corresponding pronunciations from Cambridge dictionary in US_IPA format

 ### Acknowledgements